John Edward Jones’s parents, Edward Jones & Lucy Bowen, were married in 1891 in Forden, on the borders of Shropshire & Montgomeryshire.

 They, like thousands of others over the years came to Deeside for the work at John Summers & Sons at Hawarden Bridge Steelworks.
-Their address on the 1901 census was Plough Cottages, Aston, Hawarden, (then in Cheshire).
+Their address on the 1901 census was Plough Cottages, Aston, Hawarden.
 Head of the household was Edward Jones, 28, a Labourer in the Ironworks.
 Edward’s wife, Lucy was 29.
 Their listed children were Ellen 9, Harry 8, John 6, Robert 4 and George was 2.
 All the family had been born in Marton, Shropshire.
 Edward’s brother Henry was recorded in the household.
-He was single and also a labourer in the Ironworks.
+He was single and was a labourer in the Ironworks.
 A Boarder, John Lewis, who was 18 and single also worked at the Ironworks.

-The 1911 census records the family still in the area of Aston, living at 1 and 2 Plough Terrace Aston Hawarden, (now in the county of Flintshire).
+The 1911 census records the family still in the area of Aston, living at 1 and 2 Plough Terrace Aston Hawarden, Flintshire.
 Edward 38 was a Chemical Stone Burner.
 His wife of 19 years, Lucy Maria was 40.
 (This time her place of birth was listed as Llandyssil Motgomery).
 6 children had been born to them, and all were still living.
-William Henry 18 was single and a Doubler, John Edward 16, was single and an Opener, Robert 14 was a Chemical Labourer, Cornelius George 12 and Margaret Elizabeth 9, were both at school.
+William Henry 18 was single and a Doubler, John Edward 16, was an Opener, Robert 14 was a Chemical Labourer, Cornelius George 12 and Margaret Elizabeth 9, were both at school.

 UK, Soldiers Died in the Great War, 1914-1919 accessible on www.ancestry.co.uk confirms his Regimental Information as above, but the death date is different, (4th August 1917).
 It tells us that he enlisted in Queensferry.
 His medal card, also on ancestry details his medal entitlement.